greencloudcomputing/docs/docs/API/Authentication.md

 ## API KEY

-If you want to use the API with the amazing Command Line Interface ( CLI ) then you are going to need to get a copy of your API key.
-When you log into the CLI tool you will be prompted for the API key and it is this end point that allows you to get it.
-You can now also get this from your GreenCloud dashboard.
+If you want to use the Command Line Interface ( CLI ) then you are going to need to get a copy of your API key.
+When you log into the CLI tool you will be prompted for the API key on the first time that you login.
+It is this end point that allows you to get it.
+You can now also get this from your GreenCloud web site dashboard.

 End Point: [https://api.greencloud.dev/api/auth/apiKey](https://api.greencloud.dev/api/auth/apiKey)